 About this webinar

-Register for this FREE webinar to learn about the global standards on child labour, human rights due diligence legislation and frameworks pertaining to child labour, and where the corporate risks on child labour in the cocoa/chocolate sector lie for U.K. and multi-national companies in their global supply chains.
+Watch this webinar below to learn about the global standards on child labour, human rights due diligence legislation and frameworks pertaining to child labour, and where the corporate risks on child labour in the cocoa/chocolate sector lie for U.K. and multi-national companies in their global supply chains.
 About this webinar Attend this FREE webinar to learn from experts from the International Cocoa Initiative (ICI), the OECD, the VOICE Network and Ardea International on the status of global due diligence legislation and what needs to change for it to be effective, capacity building around human rights due diligence, and examples of best practice in supporting children’s human rights and providing remediation.

 - Online only

 - All Levels

 - Study: 0

 - Duration: 1 Hour